Plume-org/docs/source/internationalization.html.md

+---
-# Making Plume available in your language
+title: Making Plume available in your language
+---

 *You will need to have basic git and GitHub knownledge to follow this guide.
 But we plan to setup a more user-friendly translation tool in the future.*